lambdaJasonYang/lambdaJasonYang.github.io/posts/2021-08-23-HakyllSetupMathjax.markdown

 ```

+### Add dependencies
-### Modify myblog.cabal
+Modify myblog.cabal
-Note For you it is named _site.cabal or what you named your hakyll project.
+Note For you it is named myblog.cabal or what you named your hakyll project.

 Add "pandoc, containers" under build-depends in myblog.cabal